MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -SetConditionRegistry

-Indicate setting all the conditions of the Registry type.
+Indicate setting all the conditions of the Registry Setting type.

 ```yaml
 Type: SwitchParameter